Most Wanted! Black Ivory – Mainline (Buddah Records)

-Despite some obvious talent, the group never got the recognition it deserved though.
+Despite some obvious talent, the band never got the recognition they deserved though.
 At least on a national level and this, because of the structures of the U.S. distribution system.
 Not that far away from groups such as The Stylistics and Blue Magic on downbeat songs such as ‘You And I’, they nevertheless encountered a positionning problem as unable to compete in the meantime with Disco when it became the dominant sound.

 As a result, none of their jams generated a big following at the time.
 Including the infectious ‘Mainline’ which most likely gained some attention after being partly used by artists such as Barbara Tucker & Darryl D’Bonneau on ‘Stop Playing With My Mind’.
 Not to mention Frankie Knuckles on ‘Get Over U’ as edited by Sami Dee more recently.

 Black Ivory released a total of 6 albums between 1972 and 1984.
 With the latest – ‘Then And Now’ – including the phonky ‘You Are My Lover’ on Panoramic Records.
 Meanwhile, Leroy Burgess went on to join R&B/Boogie Funk band Aleem 2 years after.

 – A singer, songwriter, keyboardist, arranger and producer, Leroy Burgess stands as a key figure in the NYC Disco scene.
 He started as a backing singer for Black Ivory at the age of 17 and would write most of the band’s hits, beginning with the seminal ‘Mainline’.